-Location: Bethlehem, Pennsylvania, USA
+Location: Bethlehem, PA, USA

-Photographs: Courtesy of Spillman Farmer Architects
+Photographs: Courtesy of spillman farmer architects

+From the architect.
 Spillman Farmer Architects have achieved dual LEED© Gold certifications for the Lehigh Valley Industrial Park(LVIP) office building and Spillman Farmer Architects’ offices on the former site of the Bethlehem Steel in Bethlehem PA, the largest privately owned brownfield site in the United states.
 The dual Gold certifications place the projects among a small group in Pennsylvania and across the United States to have achieved dual recognition for integrated sustainable design of a core and shell building with a commercial interior fit out.

 The Gold Certifications were presented to LVIP and Spillman Farmer Architects by the Executive Director of the Delaware Valley Green Building Council, Janet Milkman, at an event held on Tuesday October 26th.
 In presenting the Gold certifications, Milkman explained, “It is significant to have a project earn both Core & Shell and Commercial Interiors certifications.
 The shared goal of LEED certification helps both teams work together to achieve the goal in an integrated way, and it takes the integrated design approach, which is the key to sustainable design, to the next level.
 To give you a sense of SFA and LVIP’s accomplishments, of the 85 LEED certified buildings in our region, only 14 are gold and there are only two other LEED Gold buildings in the Lehigh Valley.
 SFA’s office is the first LEED for Commercial Interiors project in the Lehigh Valley.”